cpvrlab/SLProject_doc/onPaint.md

                * all nodes in the _root2D scene node get drawn in orthographic projection.
             * 4) The ImGUI::render function is called that draws the ImGUI UI.
          * if Oculus stereo projection is used the Oculus frame buffer is drawn and swapped.
-      * return true if either an update or a camera move occured.
+      * return true if either an update or a camera move occurred.
    * Swap the back buffer to the front.
    * Update the window title.
    * return the answer from SLScene::updateIfAllViewsGotPainted and SLSceneView::onPaint